IBM GLOBAL BUSINESS SERVICES (GBS)

 We’ll see how this strategy sticks – in recent years, IBM has grown so much (impressively so, and eclipsing virtually every competitor in the services space) that its pathway for continued revenue and profit growth is a little unclear.
 The firm has also grown so much, so fast that its culture has lost focus and the pursuit of so many strategies at once have left many clients unsure of what exactly IBM GBS offers at the end of the day.

 IBM Global Services is the world’s largest business technology services provider.
-The largest arms of their service sectors are Global Business Services (GBS) and the Global Technology Services (GTS) branches.
+The largest arms of its service sectors are Global Business Services (GBS) and the Global Technology Services (GTS) branches.
+So what does IBM do?
+We break it down by both function and industry.

 IBM Global Business Services is broken down into 2 primary practice areas: